oxc-project/playground/README.md

 Assuming the oxc repository is in `../oxc`:

-- in a different terminal and in the `oxc` repository: `just watch-wasm`
+- in a different terminal and in the `oxc` repository: `just watch-playground`
 - in this repo: `pnpm run dev`